sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 | Pin 3J                  | Pin 3-                 | 330 Ohm       |
 | Pin 5J                  | Pin 5-                 | 330 Ohm       |

-- For more information, see: [Adafruit BME280 sensor setup](https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout/wiring-and-test).
+- For more information, see: [Adafruit BME280 sensor setup](https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout/wiring-and-test)
+- For more information regarding LEDs, see the following article: [Light-emitting Diodes]

 **At the end of your work, your Feather M0 WiFi should be connected with a working sensor.
 We'll test it in the next sections.**